-Loan one is fixed for the five year term with no conversions option.
+Loan #1 is fixed for the 5-year term with no conversion option.

-Loan two has a conversion option which allows Suzi and Steve to convert to a different loan type and/or rate for a fee.
+Loan #2 has a conversion option that allows Suzi and Steve to convert to a different loan type and/or rate for a fee.

 11. Understand the consequences of late payments.
 In addition, understand foreclosure procedures, collateral obligations and all borrower rights.

-Both loans carry a loan administration fee of \$200 per month should late payment occurs.
+Both loans carry a loan administration fee of \$200 per month should late payment occur.
 Suzi and Steve have taken the loan documents to their attorney to interpret and compare their obligations, rights and responsibilities.

-12. Consider other factors, including your previous experience with the lender and lending institution, the lenders overall agricultural expertise, the financial condition of the lending institution and the lenders knowledge of your operation.
+12. Consider other factors, including your previous experience with the lender and lending institution, the lender's overall agricultural expertise, the financial condition of the lending institution and the lender's knowledge of your operation.

 Each lender has an established reputation in the community.
-Over the past five years, Suzi and Steve have done business with each lender and felt very comfortable in their business relationships.
+Over the past 5 years, Suzi and Steve have done business with each lender and felt very comfortable in their business relationships.
 Both lenders are experienced in agricultural lending and understand the risks farmers face.